vbacollective/wasabi/docs/API_REFERENCE.md

 ```

 > [!NOTE]
 > Calling `WebSocketDisconnect` always disables auto reconnect for the target handle.
 This is intentional.
-Disconnecting means you chose to close the connection, so auto reconnect would be unexpected behavior.
+Disconnecting means you chose to close the connection, so auto reconnect would be unexpected behaviour.

 ### WebSocketDisconnectAll
 ```vb